metayoub/Qodly_DropZone/README.md

 - **Customizable File Upload**: Easily configure the component to work with any backend service.
 - **Drag and Drop Support**: Users can drag files directly into the DropZone for quick uploads.
 - **Multiple File Selection**: Supports uploading multiple files at once.
-- **Real-time Feedback**: Provides instant feedback on upload success or failure.
 - **File Type and Size Filtering**: Customize accepted file types and size limits to ensure valid uploads.

 ## Properties